 You can make a start on several of next year’s plants this month.
 Sturdy annuals such as larkspur, poppies, and also cornflowers can be started from seed from late summer onwards.
 Sow the seed directly into the soil following instructions on the seed packet or sow into a seed tray for transplanting later.

 This is one of my favorite garden chores in September: Toward the end of September is the perfect time to plant some of the spring-flowering bulbs such as daffodils, crocus, and hyacinths.
-Planting bulbs now will burst your garden into bloom early spring.
+Planting bulbs now will burst your garden into bloom in early spring.
 You can layer bulbs that will flower at various times for a prolonged display.
 But hold on a bit longer to plant tulips for they like cooler temperatures.
 It is recommended that you put the tulips bulbs into your fridge for a few days before you plant them later in October.

 Keep raking up those fallen leaves and twigs and misc. other tasks as shown here.